euberdeveloper/unitn-statistica/README.md

 ## How it was made
 The server was made with **Javascript**, specifically by using **NodeJs**.
 It sends to the client js scripts to run the simulations and serves the frontend.
 The frontend was made with **Angular**, by using **Angular Material** and **Angular Flexbox** for the style and **Angular Universal** to have an efficient server-side rendering.
 There is also the **Angular Service Worker**, wich makes the site a **pwa**.

+## How to build it
+If you are a developer and want to build it locally, download the project, install `node`, run `npm i` in the project directory and then you shall run `node main.local` to start a local server (out of heroku) serving the site and listening to port 8000.
+The frontend http domain should change to 'http://localhost:8000' to comunicate with the local server and be recompiled by moving to its directory, `cd angular` and by running `npm run build:ssr`.